andres-garcia-alves/game-mini-battle-city/README.md

 Developed for subject 'Lenguajes de Programación', on CAECE University, Buenos Aires, Argentina.

 This is the first public release of this proyect.
-If you want, please send to me your feedback about the game: andres.garcia.alves@gmail.com
+If you want, please send me your feedback about this game: andres.garcia.alves@gmail.com

 ### Screenshots